Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• Looking at the total return, or increase in value of 25.5% in the last 5 years of Vanguard Financials ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (57.1%)
+• The total return, or increase in value over 5 years of Vanguard Financials ETF is 82.5%, which is lower, thus worse compared to the benchmark SPY (94.9%) in the same period.

 CAGR: